User Experience Design

 - Teenager bedroom (reading)

-- An AI agent that prepares elderly users for dementia (reading)
+- A medical surrogacy negotiation AI that helps elders prepare for dementia (reading)

-- Sensitizing Concept: Narrative identity, projected identity, endogenous fantasy (reading)
+- Sensitizing Concept: Narrative identity, endogenous fantasy (reading)

 - Paper as creativity support